ziad-saab/node-express-reddit-clone/README.md

 This is weird though.
 Imagine if on Reddit every time you cast a vote, the page would refresh?
 In the next weeks we will learn how to make these kind of requests (GET, POST, ...) to a server but without refreshing the page, perhaps using jQuery or even React!

 ## Rendering HTML
-*This whole section is optional.
-You can render HTML on the server-side by simply doing string concatenation.*

-Rendering HTML by doing things like:
+Rendering HTML by writing code like this:

 ```javascript
 var output = "<ul>";